sg55kg/google-homepage/README.md

 # google-homepage
-Make page look like google
+The Odin Project google homepage assignment.
+Just using CSS to make a webpage that looks like the google homepage.